cobrbra/TargetedPanelEstimation_Paper/README.md

 The code here is purely data analysis and figure production: the real implementation of our method is in the R package [https://github.com/cobrbra/ICBioMark](ICBioMark).

-If you have questions, please feel free to [mailto:j.r.j.bradley@sms.ed.ac.uk](get in touch).
+If you have questions, please feel free to [j.r.j.bradley@sms.ed.ac.uk](get in touch).